-• Office of Special Counsel for Immigration-Related Unfair Employment Practices (OSC).
-Contact OSC if you believe you have been discriminated against based on your national origin or citizenship status - for example, if the employer is stating a preference for hiring U.S. citizens or permanent residents because it is "easier" to verify their work eligibility.

-- ➤ Information and Worker Hotline: 1-800-255-7688; or TDD for those with hearing impairment: 1-800-362-2735 - Equal Employment Opportunity Commission (EEOC).
-Contact EEOC if you believe you have been discriminated against based on national origin, race, color, gender, religion, age, disability, or pregnancy.
-For example, it is unlawful for employers to use E-Verify to verify the employment eligibility of workers of a certain race or ethnicity while not subjecting workers of other races or ethnicities to the process. - Contact information for EEOC field offices: www.eeoc.gov/field/index.cfm. - ➤ If there is no field office in your immediate area, call 800-669-4000; or TDD for those with hearing impairment: 800-669-6820. - National Labor Relations Board (NLRB).
+- The Immigrant and Employee Rights section (IER) of the U.S. Department of Justice.
+Contact IER if you believe you have been discriminated against based on your national origin or citizenship status for example, if the employer is stating a preference for hiring U.S. citizens or permanent residents because it is "easier" to verify their work eligibility. - Free information and Worker Hotline: 1-800-255-7688; or TDD for those with hearing impairment: 1-800-237-2515 - Equal Employment Opportunity Commission (EEOC).
+Contact EEOC if you believe you have been discriminated against based on national origin, race, color, sex (including pregnancy and related conditions, gender identity, and sexual orientation), religion, age, disability, or genetic information.
+For example, it is unlawful for employers to use E-Verify to verify the employment eligibility of workers of a certain race or ethnicity while not subjecting workers of other races or ethnicities to the process. - o Contact information for EEOC field offices: www.eeoc.gov/field/index.cfm. - o If there is no field office in your immediate area, call 1-800-669-4000; or TDD for those with hearing impairment: 1-800-669-6820. - National Labor Relations Board (NLRB).
 Contact NLRB if your employer has retaliated against you for organizing or joining a labor union, or for acting collectively with other workers to improve your working conditions.
-For example, it is unlawful for an employer to use E-Verify to verify or reverify the employment eligibility only of those workers who are either collectively complaining about working conditions or organizing a union. - ➤ Information Hotline: 1-866-667-NLRB (1-866-667-6572); or TDD for those with hearing impairment: 1-866-315-NLRB (1-866-315-6572)
+For example, it is unlawful for an employer to use E-Verify to verify or reverify the employment eligibility only of those workers who are either collectively complaining about working conditions or organizing a union. - o Information Hotline: 1-866-667-NLRB (1-866-667-6572) - o TDD for those with hearing impairment: 1-866-315-NLRB (1-866-315-6572)